cs-ed/edtech-plan-SherrySwenson/README.md

 ### Software Specifications

-The course will be taught using entirely web-based platforms.
+Due to hardware limitations, the course will be taught using entirely web-based platforms.
+The classroom is limited to chromebooks, so I have chosen web-based platforms with limit requirements for accessibility.
 The following are the specification of each.

 #### Google Classroom:
 Google Classroom is your all-in-one place for teaching and learning with an easy-to-use and secure tool that helps educators manage, measure, and enrich learning experiences.